October 12, 2011: Apple launches iCloud, a service that lets users automatically and wirelessly store content and push

-From 2008, Jobs’ vision for a digital hub gave way to one based on cloud computing.
-Apple’s first attempt was a 2008 product called MobileMe.
+After the first iPhone launched, Jobs’ vision for a digital hub gave way to one based on cloud computing.
+Apple’s first attempt came in 2008 in the form of MobileMe.
 The company charged $99 per year to store address books, documents, images and more in the cloud, and then distribute the data to other devices.

 The problem?
 MobileMe proved horribly unreliable.

 “Can anyone tell me what MobileMe is supposed to do?”
 Jobs barked at the team responsible after the service launched in 2008.
 When he received answers, he snapped back, “So why the fuck doesn’t it do that?”

 Saying MobileMe “tarnished Apple’s reputation,” Jobs scrapped the disastrous service.
 Then he gave Eddy Cue a new job overseeing the entirety of Apple’s internet content.

 iCloud emerged from the ashes of MobileMe.
 Jobs joked that iCloud essentially performed like a big hard disk in the sky.
 Of course, it was much more than that.